tarunaz/spring-petclinic/readme.md

 * Pipeline Github Plugin
 * Pipeline Plugin

-1. On the Jenkins front page, click on Credentials -> System -> Global credentials -> Add Credentials
+1. From the Jenkins dashboard, create a New Item of type Pipeline.
+Configure it and pick the Pipeline script from SCM option passing it the Jenkinsfile in this git repo.

-2. Add your Artifactory credentials as the type Username with password, with the ID artifactory-credentials
+2. Add your Artifactory credentials as the type Username with password, with the ID artifactory-credentials (click on Credentials -> System -> Global credentials -> Add Credentials)

-3. Create new Jenkins Pipeline Job.

-4. Use the option to get Jenkinsfile from SCM

-5. To build it, press Build Now.
+3. To build your new Pipeline job, press Build Now.
 After a few minutes you should see an image appear in your Artifactory repository, and something like this on the page of your new Jenkins job